zainforbjs/cfwheels/docker/README.md

 - `wheelstestdb_postgres` Postgres
 - `wheelstestdb_h2` H2 Database

-There's a new `db={{database}}` URL var which switches which datasource is used: the vue UI just appends this string to the test runner.
+There's a new `db={{database}}` URL var which switches which datasource is used: the TestUI just appends this string to the test runner.

 Please note that there is an additional datasource defined `msdb_sqlserver` which is initially used to create the wheelstestdb if it doesn't exists.